alfredkam/Boilerplates/Backbone/README.md

-jsBoilerplate
+Boilerplate - Backbone
 =============
-jsBoilerplate is a javascript framework for developing heavy lifing web applications.
+This boilerplate is a javascript framework for developing heavy lifing web applications.
 It is oop friendly, light weight and mvp (minimal viable product) ready.

 Credits & Developed By<br>
 Alfred Kam 	  - git: @alfredkam		,	t: @alfredkam <br>